 1. Your Starter Battery Can Pack Up Anytime

-Heck, I did this all the time, growing up.
+Heck, I did this all the time, growing up!

-Granted, battery testing technology has improved, but the grand truth remains that it doesn’t hurt to be prepared for war—even when you’re actively expecting peace.
+Granted, battery testing technology has improved, but the grand truth remains that it doesn’t hurt to be prepared for war, even when you’re actively expecting peace.

 2. The Pack-up Can Happen in an Isolated Place…

-A portable jumper in your trunk is a true companion in such an instance; a companion that won’t fail you, at your point of need.
+A portable jumper in your trunk is a true companion in such an instance; a companion that won’t fail you at your point of need.

 3. Helping in the 21st Century Has Gone ‘Smart’

-Cars made today are extremely complex – and unfortunately, as demand for more vehicle features continues to climb, things only get worse.
+Cars made today are extremely complex, and unfortunately, as demand for more vehicle features continues to climb, things only get worse.

 I remember the first vehicle I played with: the old Peugeot 504.
-With just a motor, a large thirsty radiator, a fuse box, and an alternator, that was all there was to that engine.
-However, that spartan design saw to it that there was little (or nothing) to go wrong should the starter battery be yanked off.
+With just a motor, a large, thirsty radiator, a fuse box, and an alternator, that was all there was to that engine.
+However, that Spartan design saw to it that there was little (or nothing) to go wrong should the starter battery be yanked off.

 4. A Battery Tester Is Largely a Guide…

 A battery tester like the Foxwell BT705 is a true work of art: sturdy, capable, and made to truly last on the job.
-It’s what every DIY mechanic and serious car owner need to keep around them, unfailingly.
+It’s what every DIY mechanic and serious car owner needs to keep around them, unfailingly.

 Unfortunately, a battery tester, at the end of the day, is only a battery tester: it gives you a range and perspective but stops at that point, leaving the details it offers to you (and how best you choose to interpret them), your business.